Regional Science Association International

 European Regional Science Association

-The British & Irish Section is afiliated to the the European Regional Science Association (ERSA) is one of three supra-regional groupings of individual national and international sections or associations which together constitute the Regional Science Association International (RSAI).
-More than a third of the world-wide membership of over 3000 of RSAI are resident in Europe.
+The British & Irish Section is afiliated to the the European Regional Science Association (ERSA), one of three supra-regional groupings of individual national and international sections or associations which together constitute the Regional Science Association International (RSAI).
+More than a third of the world-wide RSAI membership of over 3,000 are resident in Europe.
 Each year ERSA holds a major international Congress.

 Visit ERSA website